bgplab/isis/docs/basic/6-level-2.md

 Every router in an IS-IS network can be a *level-1 router*, a *level-2 router*, or a *level-1-2 router*.
 Furthermore, you could limit the adjacencies a router forms over individual interfaces (we'll leave this topic for another day).

 Now for the sad part: the default router type in most implementations is a *level-1-2* router.
-Let's assume we have a reasonably small network[^RSN] and don't use areas.
+Let's assume we have a reasonably small network[^RSN] and don't use areas (all routers are in the same area).
 Could the default setting hurt us?

 [^RSN]: ISPs were running networks with hundreds of routers in an IS-IS area in the 1990s.
-Most everyone agrees that (assuming you're using a decent implementation) it's OK to run a few hundred routers in a relatively stable IS-IS area (TLDR: It Depends™️)
+Most everyone agrees that (assuming you're using a decent implementation) it's OK to run a few hundred routers (I've also heard "less than a thousand routers") in a relatively stable IS-IS area (TLDR: It Depends™️)

 ## Best Scenario: Duplicate Information

-FRRouting is one of those implementations where running level-1 and level-2 routing in parallel causes only minor damage.
-As of August 2024, the [FRRouting IS-IS implementation is incomplete](https://github.com/FRRouting/frr/issues/12793) and cannot distribute intra-area (level-1) information into inter-area (level-2) LSPs or vice versa[^NML].
+FRRouting is one of those implementations where running level-1 and level-2 routing in parallel causes only minor damage because it's [IS-IS implementation is incomplete](https://github.com/FRRouting/frr/issues/12793) (as of October 2024) and cannot distribute intra-area (level-1) information into inter-area (level-2) LSPs or vice versa[^NML] as required by the IS-IS standards.
 Regardless, it's worth exploring this behavior, as other devices might have similar defaults[^NXOS].

-[^NML]: You cannot use FRRouting as a level-1-2 router in a network that uses multi-level IS-IS routing.
+[^NML]: Let's be polite: I would not invest my time in figuring out how to use FRRouting as a level-1-2 router in a network that uses multi-level IS-IS routing.

 [^NXOS]: Cisco Nexus OS does not distribute level-1 information into level-2 LSPs unless you configure **distribute level-1 into level-2** within an IS-IS router address family.

 If you start our lab with FRRouting nodes, you can observe *level 3* adjacencies (that's how FRRouting says "level-1-2").
-The neighbor details confirm that the circuit type is L1L2 -- we're running level-1 and level-2 routing with IS-IS neighbors.
+The neighbor details confirm that the circuit type is L1L2; we're running level-1 and level-2 routing with IS-IS neighbors.

+IS-IS neighbor details on R1 running FRRouting
+{ .code-caption }
 ```
 r1# show isis neighbor detail
 Area Gandalf: